Actis: A Strictly Local Union-Find Decoder: Actis

 \subsection{Modified Procedures}

-For the controller, \cref{alg:controller_advance} is replaced by \cref{alg:controller_advance_strictly_local}.
-Main differences are: checking for any busy nodes is replaced by checking if \verb|countdown| has reached zero; checking for any active nodes, by checking if an \verb|active_signal| has been received.
+For the controller, \cref{alg:controller_advance} is replaced by \cref{alg:controller_advance_actis}.
+Main differences are: checking for any busy nodes is replaced by checking if \verb|countdown| has reached 0; checking for any active nodes, by checking if an active signal has been received.

-In \cref{sec:our_version} the four stages that lasted 1 timestep each follow an arbitrary-duration stage, so in SLUF, staging must be used to broadcast these four stages to the nodes.
-As indicated in \Cref{line:countdown_gets_span} it takes \verb|span| timesteps for staging to complete i.e. for a \verb|stage| flood to propagate from controller to the furthest node.
-Hence these four stages are still of fixed duration.
+For Macar the four stages that lasted one timestep each followed an arbitrary-duration stage, so in Actis, staging must be used to broadcast these four stages to all nodes.
+As indicated in \Cref{line:countdown_gets_span}, staging lasts \verb|span| timesteps: the duration for a \verb|stage| flood to propagate from controller to the furthest nodes.
+Hence these four stages are still of fixed duration (for fixed $d$).